neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 :::{figure} /images/vigilance-group-size-results.png
 :width: 700

-Example results from analysis of vigilance behavior from [this video](https://youtu.be/oeJHW5n-PXY)
+Example results from analysis of vigilance behavior from [this video](https://youtu.be/oeJHW5n-PXY).
+Time vigilant varied with flock size.
+Vigilance rate was not an effective metric at capturing this phenomenon.
 :::

 ---
 > ⏳ 5 min

-***Q4: Explain these results that you collected in terms of a trade-off between feeding and vigilance behaviors and a function for grouping.***
+***Q4: Explain a potential function for grouping based on both these results that you collected, and a consideration of the trade-off between feeding and vigilance behaviors.***

 ⏸️ PAUSE here for class-wide discussion